 I mean, most of my makeup is from Kylie Cosmetics so yes I would purchase!
 But I feel like too many celebrities are trying to make money from makeup nowadays (and sometimes even celebrities who aren’t really related to makeup)

-My friends’ opinions really fell in line with the overall vote trend in that some people were very open to the idea of purchasing from a celebrity line, while others had more reservations either due to the price tag or the celebrity.
+My friends’ opinions really fell in line with the overall trend that some people were very open to the idea of purchasing from a celebrity line, while others had more reservations.
+In most cases, the high price tag or particular celebrity were the reasons for purchase hesitation.

 It really all depends for me I think!
 I’ve had absolutely no interest in anything from Kylie or KKW, but I would be definitely open to buying from Fenty beauty.
 It probs depends on the celeb, I’m not a fan of the Jenners/kardashians so that’s probably why I wouldn’t buy from them